DaveSkender/Stock.Indicators/docs/GUIDE.md

 SMA on 12/31/2018 was $251.86
 ```

-See [using custom Quote classes](#using-custom-quote-classes) if you prefer to use your own quote class.
+See [using custom quote classes](#using-custom-quote-classes) if you prefer to use your own quote class.

 See [individual indicator pages](INDICATORS.md) for specific guidance.